Chartres Cathedral: West, or Royal Portal (12th century)

 The left portal is more enigmatic and art historians still argue over the correct identification.
 The tympanum shows Christ standing on a cloud, apparently supported by two angels.
 Some see this as a depiction of the Ascension of Christ (in which case the figures on the lower lintel would represent the disciples witnessing the event) while others see it as representing the Parousia, or Second Coming of Christ (in which case the lintel figures could be either the prophets who foresaw that event or else the 'Men of Galilee' mentioned in Acts 1:9–11).
 The presence of angels in the upper lintel, descending from a cloud and apparently shouting to those below, would seem to support the latter interpretation.
 The archivolts contain the signs of the zodiac and the labours of the months – standard references to the cyclical nature of time which appear in many Gothic portals.

 The central portal is a more conventional representation of the End of Time as described in the Book of Revelation.
 In the center of the tympanum is Christ within a mandorla, surrounded by the four symbols of the evangelists (the Tetramorph).
 The lintel shows the Twelve Apostles while the archivolts show the 24 Elders of the Apocalypse.

 Although the upper parts of the three portals are treated separately, two sculptural elements run horizontally across the façade, uniting its different parts.
 Most obvious are the jamb statues affixed to the columns flanking the doorways – tall, slender standing figures of kings and queens from whom the Portail royal derived its name.
 Although in the 18th and 19th century these figures were mistakenly identified as the Merovingian monarchs of France (thus attracting the opprobrium of Revolutionary iconoclasts) they almost certainly represent the kings and queens of the Old Testament – another standard iconographical feature of Gothic portals.

 Less obvious than the jamb statues but far more intricately carved is the frieze that stretches all across the façade in the sculpted capitals on top of the jamb columns.
-Carved into these capitals is a very lengthy narrative depicting the life of the Virgin and the life and Passion of Christ.
+Carved into these capitals is a lengthy narrative depicting the life of the Virgin and the life and Passion of Christ.